TJBrunson/War/README.md

 # War

 ### -- Requirements --
-1. choose number of opponents (maximum 3)
+1. choose number of players (maximum 4)
-2. shuffle deck of cards, and split between number of players
+2. shuffle deck of cards, and deal to players
-3. user types 'draw' to start a round which pops card from each player
 4. cards are compared
-5. return which player wins and add cards to the bottom of their deck
+5. return which player wins and add cards to the bottom of their hand
-6. on draw, all players put down 3 cards or 1 - cards left in hand
+6. on tie, all players put down 3 cards or 1 - cards left in hand
     1. repeat until not a tie
 7. announce winner by name